cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Commitment Path Introspection

-Host chains are RECOMMENDED to provide the ability to inspect their commitment path, with `getCommitmentPrefix`:
+Host chains MUST provide the ability to inspect their commitment path, with `getCommitmentPrefix`:

 ```
 type getCommitmentPrefix = () => CommitmentPrefix
 ```

+If there is no substate used within the host chain, `getCommitmentPrefix` can be defined as identity function.

 The result `CommitmentPrefix` is the definition of the key-value store's substate definition.
 With the `root: CommitmentRoot` and `state: CommitmentState` of the host state machine, the following property MUST be preserved: